jobial-io/scase/README.md

 myClient ?
 MyRequest("hello") // : F[MyResponse]
 ```

-We want this to be as type safe as possible, with no possibility of replying with the "wrong"
+We want this to be as **type safe** as possible, with no possibility of replying with the "wrong"
-type or forgetting to send a reply entirely, and we want an implementation with no boilerplate.
+type or forgetting to send a reply entirely.
+We also want an implementation **without any boilerplate**
+if possible.

-We usually don't care if the service is eventually deployed as a Lambda, an Apache Pulsar function, or a
+We usually don't care if the service is eventually deployed as an AWS Lambda, an Apache Pulsar function, or a
 standalone app in a container, or maybe run in an Akka Cluster, or in a test locally.

- We want to focus on the business logic and implement it on top of a safe
+As an application developer, we want to focus on the business logic, and implement it on top of a **safe, concise and platform independent API**.
+We would like to be able to run the code
-and concise API, and be able to run it in different environments without having to make changes.
+in different environments without having to make changes.

 In addition, we would like to: